Is Quentin Tarantino’s Career Over After Uma Thurman’s Disturbing Revelations?

 In the tweet above, Apatow is referencing Tarantino’s upcoming movie about Charles Manson, a wild-eyed 1960s cult leader who died while serving a life sentence last November.
 Manson, who was set to be portrayed by Leonardo DiCaprio in Tarantino’s movie, ordered members of his cult to invade the home of actress Sharon Tate and massacre her and other occupants in the house.

 Tate was married to director Roman Polanski and was eight months pregnant at the time of the gruesome murder.
-Polanski, who would reportedly play a key role in Tarantino’s upcoming film, has lived in exile from Hollywood for decades after pleading guilty to having unlawful sex with 13-year-old girl in the 1970s.
+Polanski, who would reportedly play a key role in Tarantino’s upcoming film, has lived in exile from Hollywood for decades after pleading guilty to having unlawful sex with a 13-year-old girl in the 1970s.

 The future of the film, which is currently titled Untitled Quentin Tarantino/1969 Project, remains vague, as criticism against Tarantino keeps mounting.
 Both Tarantino and Weinstein were also recently slammed by actress Asia Argento, who was one of the first women to come forward with accusations against Weinstein.